gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     Face Mounting
         Face mounting refers to mounting the motor by affixing the motor directly to the mount using bolts.
-        This is the preferable way of mounting the motor (compared to :term:`clamp mounting`) because it is less likely to loosen over time, especially with the use of :term:`Loctite` on the bolts.
+This is the preferable way of mounting the motor (compared to :term:`clamp mounting <Clamp Mounting>`) because it is less likely to loosen over time, especially with the use of :term:`Loctite` on the bolts.

         .. note::
             It is advisable that 4-6 bolts be used to face mount for redundancy.

-        Additionally, there is no way that the motor might rotate and cause a loss of tension in :term:`belts <HTD Belt>` or :term:`chain`.
+        Additionally, there is no way that the motor might rotate and cause a loss of tension in :term:`belts <HTD Belt>` or :term:`chain <Chain>`.

         .. figure:: images/glossary/face-mounting.png
             :alt: A REV Robotics v2 motor facemounted to a plate